siliunobi/DNS-Maude/Maude/attacks_vs_model_resolvers/README.md

   Those generated files will be located inside `[create.../resolver_name/files]` folders, where `...` specifies the type of attack used.

   We will then execute those files in Maude.
 This process outputs each time a summary of the number of messages sent/received, as well as the amplification between the attacker(s) and the victim(s).
-So far, we will l only keep the first value of the summary (the amplification factor) and add it in `txt` files located in `[create..../resolver_name/results/measurements]`.
+So far, we will only keep the first value of the summary (the amplification factor) and add it in `txt` files located in `[create..../resolver_name/results/measurements]`.
 Depending on which last parameter (ns, cname, labels) we loop on, we consider the other ones as fixed and make the amplification factor vary by this very last parameter.
 The resulting factors will be combined in the file discussed above, with its name containing the 2 fixed variables for more clarity.